 These ruins, which make up one of the most decrepit places I've encountered in our wonderful state, stand on State Route 147 or 149 (I forget which) just barely outside of Bellaire, Ohio, in Belmont County.
 The moment the highway leaves the residential part of the city and really starts into the woods, it passes this pile of bricks, blocks, and wood.
 It really does look like the place was bombed in an air raid sixty years ago and left to rot.
 In fact, it's in such bad shape that it took two months before anyone could positively idenfity the place when I posted it in my updates with a challenge to "Name That Building."
-My friend and coworker Greg Gossett, who showed me the place in October of 2004, had only the vaguest notion that it was a former coke plant of some kind, and he's a lifelong expert on Belmont County.
+My friend and coworker Greg Gossett, who showed me and my later-girlfriend the place in October of 2004, had only the vaguest notion that it was a former coke plant of some kind, and he's a legitimate expert on Belmont County.

 As it turns out, this is what remains of the Bellaire Gas Light and Coke Works.
 In 1876 gas lighting had become popular and there was a demand for a supplier in Bellaire, so several businessmen "organized a company for the manufacture, distribution and sale of gas produced by the distillation of coal."
 The process was carried out here and the resultant gas was sold to customers at the rate of $2.25 per thousand cubic feet.

-Aside from the history gleaned from contributions and research on the topic of pre-electric power in Belmont County, and deductions made based on ceramic pipes and leftover machinery, there's not much left to tell you what the handful of small buildings still standing used to be.
+Aside from the history gleaned from contributions and research on the topic of pre-electric power in Belmont County, and deductions made based on broken pipes and leftover machinery, there's not much left to tell you what the handful of small buildings still standing used to be.

 There are a bunch of little buildings still remaining on the grounds of the Coke Works.
 Some of them have major parts missing, and it's usually immediately apparent.